RKI-ZBS/vPro-MS/README.md

     filter_vProIDScore = TRUE)
 R>quit(save="no")
 ```
 The demo input files are available within the demo directory.
 The script should run within a second and the output of the script can be compared to results.tsv.
+Please note that, due to file size limitations, some columns that are not necessary for running vPro have been removed from the 'DiaNN main report.tsv'.
+This is not necessary in order to run an analysis.

 # Usage
 ## Small Examples